 Recently, we sat down with Krista, a victim of real estate wire fraud.
 As an educated professional and first-time home buyer, she experienced firsthand the frenzy of the current housing market.
 After placing offers on multiple properties that were rejected, she finally secured a property but had to wait nearly six months for construction to be complete.
 She safely sent her earnest money deposit to her title company at the beginning of the transaction, but she was defrauded of her life savings of over $20,000 when a fraudster spoofed her title company and convinced her to wire funds to a fraudulent account.
 CertifID was able to step in and help her recover a large portion of her funds, but the event could have cost her the ability to close on the home.
 She shared her story and hopes real estate professionals will help better protect their clients from the same thing happening to them.
 Hear Krista’s story on being a wire fraud victim.

-Since the beginning of 2021, CertifID’s Funds Recovery Services Team has led over 150 successful funds recovery efforts returning more than $42 million to victims of wire fraud.
+As of March 2024, CertifID’s Fraud Recovery Services team has led over 214 successful funds recovery efforts returning more than $69 million to victims of wire fraud.
 Unfortunately, this year is off to a staggering start regarding BEC and real estate transactions with evidence of mortgage payoff and buyer cash-to-close wires at risk of being stolen.

 Our founder and executive chairman, Thomas Cronkright, is a large title agency owner and a wire fraud victim himself.
 So he knows firsthand what it is like to experience fraud at the hands of cybercriminals.
 While we hope it is never the case, we have created a complete guide on how to recover from wire fraud to help provide steps on what to do if you believe you’ve been a fraud victim.